run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/validate-ticket.md

 -------------

 1. Access the functionality Ticket Management through the main menu Processes
-    \> Request and Incident Management \> Service Request and Incident;
+    \> Ticket Management \> Ticket;

-2. Click on the ticket and then in the icon “Open”;
+2. Click on the ticket you want and then in the icon “Open”;

 3. Certify the ticket attendance was done according to what was requested;

-4. In the "Closing" tab choose the situation for "Solved", complete the data to close the ticket;
+4. In the "Status" area, choose the option "Solved", complete the data to close the ticket;

     - If the type of request is "Incident":